tzler/social_structure_learning/README.md

     $ conda env create -f environment.yml

-Hardware amd additional software dependencies supported for data collection are
+In 'analysis' are data and scripts (in progress) to test for renewal.
+In 'collection' are scripts for data collection.
+Hardware supported for data collection are

 	- Eyetracker: Eyelink 1000